Can I Consolidate My Debt Before Applying For A Mortgage?

 Date Published:20/09/2021

 Buying a home is a significant and expensive decision for any borrower, and making yourself as attractive as possible to mortgage lenders is crucial.
-If you have multiple outstanding debts, you might find it more manageable to combine them into a single monthly payment.
+If you have multiple outstanding debts, you might find it more manageable to combine these debts into one loan.
 But can you do this before applying for a mortgage?

 In short, yes, you can.

 Consolidating your debt before making your mortgage application shouldn't affect your eligibility.
-In fact, it might even increase your chances of being accepted.
+In fact, having a debt management plan might even increase your chances of being accepted.

 What is debt consolidation?